garden-io/garden/docs/k8s-plugins/action-types/kubernetes.md

 ## Linking container builds and kubernetes deploy actions

-When your project also contains one or more `container` build actions that build the images used by a `kubernetes` deploy, you want to make sure the containers are built ahead of deploying the Helm chart, and that the correct image tag is used when deploying.
+When your project also contains one or more `container` build actions that build the images used by a `kubernetes` deploy, you want to make sure the containers are built ahead of deploying the Kubernetes manifest, and that the correct image tag is used when deploying.

 ```yaml
 kind: Build